In harmony with nature.

 Boost your creativity.

 Biophilic design helps generate a natural atmosphere around us in the workplace or at home – spaces that make us feel better and inspire us to come up with new ideas.
-According to the Human Spaces report, if light and green plants are provided to create a natural-like indoor environment for us, our creativity increases by some 15% and our capacity to think and remember by as much as 25%!
+According to the Human Spaces report, if light and green plants are provided to create a natural-like indoor environment for us, our creativity increases by some 15% of our capacity to think and remember by as much as 25%!
 Why is that?
-The Attention Restoration Theory states that our brains become tired from too much "directed attention", for example if we stare at a screen for too long.
+The Attention Restoration Theory states that our brain become tired from too much “directed attention”, for example if we stare at a screen for too long.
 Even a short glance through a window provides relief and can replenish our attention reservoir.
 An international survey has found that a minimalist interior style is particularly suitable for a creative environment as it provides maximum inspiration at work when combined with natural light, colours and plants.
+Biophilic design is more than just an acknowledgement that plants in our home are good for us.
+In fact, it is actually a holistic, scientifically based overall concept: careful consideration must be given to determine which individual elements go well together and will interact.
+An isolated plant in a workroom simply isn’t sufficiently effective in biophilic terms.
+Essentially, we experience an environment as “natural” if it has a certain conventional organization but integrates in this random component to provide variety.
+This combination provides us with a feeling of security without making our minds jaded by surroundings that are monotonous.

 Experiencing nature with all our senses.

 But how can biophilic design be implemented in practice?
 One option is to incorporate nature in an interior space in a way that stimulates all five senses.
 Complex concepts are not necessary.
 Even windows can play a key role here.
-Windows not only provide natural light, but also increase our awareness of variations in temperature and changing atmospheric conditions over the course of a day.
-If an environment does not have sufficient daylight, it is a good idea to mimic nature when choosing the colour and intensity of artificial lighting and to provide bluish light in the morning and warmer, yellowish light in the afternoon.
-Another simple and easy solution is to place plants or fresh flowers in your home or office.
-It will be even more effective than single plants if you create a planted corridor that you can walk through and literally, as it were, interact with nature all around you The sounds and scents of nature are also important, such as the natural aromas of lavender through to the stimulating scent of citrus or coffee.
+Windows not only provide natural light, but also increase our awareness of variations in temperature and changing atmospheric conditions over the course of the day.
+If an environment does not have sufficient daylight, it is a good idea to mimic nature when choosing the colour and intensity of artificial lighting and to provide blush light in the morning and warmer, yellowish light in the afternoon.
+Another simple and easy solution is to place plants of fresh flowers in your home or office.
+It will even be more effective than single plants if you create a planted corridor that you can walk through and literally, as it were, interact with nature all around you.
+The sounds and scents of nature are also important, such as the natural aromas of lavender through to the stimulating scent of citrus or coffee.

 Can’t make it?
 Fake it.

-Red is considered to be particularly stimulating, and is thus suitable for environments in which tasks that require increased attention are carried out.
+Red is considered to be particularly stimulating and is thus suitable for environments in which tasks that require increased attention are carried out.
 On the other hand, green and blue tones provide a creative environment in which ideas can flow more easily.
 Stephen Kellert, a pioneer of biophilic design, particularly recommends subdued earthy tones, inspired by soil, rocks and plants.
-The matching material of choice for surfaces is wood or stone – preferably locally sourced.
-Tips for furniture.
-You don’t find straight lines or sharp edges in nature.
+The matching material of choice for surfaces is wood and stone – preferably locally sourced.
+Tips for furniture: You don’t find straight lines or sharp edges in nature.
 So, it is a good idea to prefer soft shapes, such as an oval coffee table or chairs with curved lines.

 Nature as a model.